 Portfolio

-Here are some of the iOS applications that I have developed.
+Here is a portfolio of some of the iOS applications that I have developed.

 This is an application from My Service Depot that I was brought in to rescue.
 It is a companion application that works with their Smart Service Windows job scheduling software, and is used by field workers to complete their work without having to go back to the central office to collect paperwork for the day’s tasks.
 The app is a free download through the App Store, here is the URL for the app: